roman-milk/roman-milk.github.io/daddys-precious-present-to-dani.md

+===

- ****** Daddy's Precious Present to Dani ****** byNonStopFunGuy© Daddy rolled his daughter onto her back, and she moved willingly, almost without conscience.
+Daddy rolled his daughter onto her back, and she moved willingly, almost without conscience.
 Her thighs parted instinctively, the thong now bunched tightly to the side, exposing her drenched twitching pussy.
 Dani dared to raise her head and look down at her father's handsome face now moving between her legs to her mound.
 His lips surrounded her clit and began to suck it greedily.
 Dani's state of arousal was unprecedented; her teen body was so ready for the maximum pleasure.
 Within less than 15 seconds she reached her orgasm, throwing her head to the bed, her back arching up, her perky tits pointing to the ceiling, her hips bucking wildly in her father's face.
 "DADDY!!!" she screamed again as her pussy quivered and cummed in his mouth.

  Daddy spread her even wider and drove his tongue inside her sweet pussy.
 Dani began panting, clutching the bedsheets, thinking to herself OMG this gets even MORE incredible.
 She'd had many objects in there before, but never anything so sweet as Daddy's tongue.
 Dani let go of the bedsheets and grabbed her knees, pulling her legs back and letting him fuck her vagina with his tongue.
 His head was bobbing driving his tongue in deep.
 Between her wails of pleasure she moaned from the intensity of the aching pleasure; and making the cacaphony of girly noises Dani could hardly breath.
 She felt Daddy's hand slide under her cami, pushing it up, beginning to expose her tits.
 Agreeing with the concept she released her knees and grabbed the lingerie, puling it up more, offering him her full boobs.
 Both of his hands surrounded them, fingertips touching her hardened nipples, then his palms rubbed around the flesh of her breasts.